DerGuru/The-Resonant/New Chapters/Part4/P4-07_The_Warning.md

 Three days later, they stood in the warehouse one last time before departure.

 The team had been decided: Jason, Lina, and Yuki would go to Tokyo.
 RAE, obviously, integrated with Jason.
-But Milo would stay—too vulnerable in direct combat, better utilized as their remote coordinator.
+But Milo would stay - too vulnerable in direct combat, better utilized as their remote coordinator.
 Elyra would stay to maintain the training program, her integration still too low for field operations this dangerous.
 Kira would stay to help Elyra, not yet experienced enough for a mission this severe.

 "Two weeks," Jason promised, looking at each of them.
 "We'll be back in two weeks."